-verywhere we go we are surrounded by martial arts, now this is not at all an overstatement.
+Everywhere we go we are surrounded by different types of martial arts, now this is not at all an overstatement.
 The popularity of martial arts in America is not new but generations old.
 From Bruce Lee to Muhammad Ali, the Americans idealize their action heroes.
-The universal fascination of characters like Jedi in the 'Star Wars' or the popularity of action-thriller movies like ‘The Million Dollar Arm’ or ‘The Fight Club’ or ‘The Karate Kid’ speaks for the unmistakable popularity of the sport.
+The universal fascination of characters like Jedi in Star War or the popularity of action-thriller movies like ‘The Million Dollar Arm’ or ‘The Fight Club’ or ‘The Karate Kid’ speaks for the unmistakable popularity of the sport.

-Even to this date, audiences of all ages watch martial arts en masse every time Hollywood releases a new Batman, X-Men, or Star Wars film.
+Even to this date, audiences of all ages watch martial arts in great numbers every time Hollywood releases a new Batman, X-Men, or Star Wars film.
 With a rising audience of followers and millions of people paying to see martial artists compete at the greatest level, the sport of UFC has become one of the most thrilling sports of our day.
 On the playground, it’s not tough to find small children who can imitate the heroes from Kung Fu Panda and Teenage Mutant Ninja Turtles.
 Hence, everywhere we go, we're surrounded by martial arts.

-There are many reasons to join martial arts: fitness and self-defense.
-Parents, especially in recent years have known to acknowledge the physical, spiritual, and mental benefits of the martial arts for their children.
+There are many reasons to join different styles of martial arts: fitness and self-defense.
+Parents, especially in recent years have known to acknowledge the physical, spiritual, and mental benefits of the arts for their children.
 The centuries-old techniques can help provide a high degree of physical stamina and endurance along with mental agility, discipline, self-confidence, and perseverance.
 And for people who love thrilling and aggressive sports or for those who love to test their patience and endurance, martial arts top the choices.
 In this article, we will trace the history of the game, its advent in the United States, some most popular martial arts sports in America, and stats related to market, popularity, and investment.

 According to history, a Chinese emperor named Wu Di invited an Indian monk named Bodhidharma to visit China in 527 A.D. to assist monks in improving their health and physical abilities.
 After traveling across China, he came across a Buddhist temple in the region of Henan, where the monks were too weak and incapable to defend themselves against marauding robbers.
 After learning of the monks' grave predicament, Bodhidharma is reported to have meditated for nine years on how to assist his fellow Buddhist clergy.

-Robert Trias, a U.S. Navy veteran, began giving private sessions in Arizona, and Ed Parter, a Coast Guard veteran, and George Mattson, who studied the arts in Okinawa in the mid-1950s, were among the first karate instructors in the United States.
+Robert Trias, a U.S. Navy veteran, began giving private sessions in Arizona, and Ed Parter, a Coast Guard veteran, and George Mattson, who studied the most popular martial arts in Okinawa in the mid-1950s, were among the first karate instructors in the United States.
 Robert Trais is widely considered the father of martial arts in America.
 Soon many more Americans learned the art and spread it to every corner of the USA.

 Today martial arts or related sports are considered to be one of the most popular sports in America.
-Boxing, Karate, Judo, Fencing, and Taekwondo are immensely popular among young and adult Americans.
+Boxing, Karate, Judo, Fencing, and Taekwondo are most popular martial arts among young and adult Americans.
 The rising popularity can also be attributed to pop culture and media.
 America’s introduction to Bruce Lee in 1959 was one of the major factors that galvanized the popularity of the sport.
 He is considered by commentators, media critics, and other martial artists, as one of the most influential martial artists in American history.
 The popularity of his films encourages Hollywood directors to further experiment with the genre.
 His slew of Hollywood films propped martial arts to the spotlight, encouraging a surge of interest in Chinese martial arts in the United States by the 1970s.
-Today martial arts is extraordinarily popular in America.
+Today different types of martial arts is extraordinarily popular in America.
 Everyone is familiar with words like Judo, Black Belt, Kung Fu, etc.

 Trias is often credited with founding the first martial arts school in the United States.
 Trias founded the United States Karate Association (USKA) in 1948.
-It was the first martial arts organization on the American mainland.
+It was the first and most popular martial arts organization on the American mainland.
 USKA hosted the first national karate tournament in the United States at the University of Chicago in 1963.
 Many of the regulations he used for later tournament competitions are still in use today, with minor changes.
 And today there are more than 3.9 million martial arts participants in the United States, with about 15,900 martial arts schools helping to perfect their craft.

 The Ultimate Fighting Championship, founded in 1993 in the United States, marked the start of a new era in competitive martial arts.
 The Ultimate Fighting Championship (UFC) is the world's largest Mixed Martial Arts (MMA) promotion corporation.
 It has been instrumental in bringing martial arts to the public's attention.
-As the name implies, mixed martial arts (MMA) is a mix of martial arts such as Karate, Kempo, Judo, Jiu-Jitsu, Taekwondo, and Muay Thai.
+As the name implies, mixed martial arts (MMA) is a mix of a list of martial arts such as Karate, Kempo, Judo, Jiu-Jitsu, Taekwondo, and Muay Thai.
 MMA methods developed from kickboxing, boxing, and wrestling are frequently used in MMA, depending on the discipline.

 Mixed martial arts (MMA) first entered the fitness sector about ten years ago, when it began to appear in health clubs and gyms.
 At the time, Kara Thompson, the IHRSA's PR Coordinator, attributed this to consumers' desire to find new methods to exercise, noting that "the UFC phenomenon has increased interest in mixed martial arts."
 The UFC and MMA brought new recognition to martial arts.
 And it spiked its popularity, which could enable the successful penetration of art into the American way of life.

 One of the reasons why martial arts is so popular is because its practice can benefit a person on many levels.
-The virtues of discipline, self-mastery, and fighting through physical – and mental – hardship are often taught through martial arts.
+The virtues of discipline, self-mastery, and fighting through physical – and mental – hardship are often taught through all the types of martial arts.
 Martial arts have been ingrained in American culture for decades now.
 The widespread popularity of martial arts has turned the ancient discipline into a $4 billion industry.
 With the development of mixed martial arts (MA) competitions, the martial arts industry is poised to see continued interest in the traditions established so long ago.
 If you are planning to open a martial art school or MMA studio, here are a few things and market stats you should familiarize yourself with.

 Tiger-Rock Martial Arts offers world-class taekwondo training for students ages 4 and up.
 It is one of the oldest and most popular martial arts schools in America.
-The academy is open to people of all ages and from all walks of life grow their character, strength, and discipline.
+The academy is open to people of all ages and from all walks of life to grow their character, strength, and discipline.

 United Studios of Self Defense is the largest martial arts school in North America.
 They offer instructions in a unique system of Kempo-style martial arts from the finest instructors in the United States.

-The Ultimate offers personalized Karate Lessons for Self Defense for Adults and Kids.
-Martial Arts Training for Adults, Teens & Kids.
-According to their very own mission statement, their mission is to inspire the men, women, and children of Our Communities to realize their personal best through the timeless traditions of the martial arts.
+The Ultimate offers personalized karate lessons for self defense for adults and kids.
+Martial Arts training for adults, teens & kids.
+According to their very own mission statement, their mission is to inspire the men, women, and children of our communities to realize their personal best through the timeless traditions of the martial arts.

-It is speculated that there will also be higher demand levels for martial arts in the future.
+It is speculated that there will also be higher demand levels for all types of martial arts in the future.
 The percentage of people who say they're interested in this industry is nowhere near the actual attendance rates.
 Only one out of every five people who indicate an interest in martial arts will go to a studio and take at least one lesson.
 Hence, there are a lot of opportunities to tap into the field.
 Overall, the industry looks to be on a healthy pace of growth that shows no signs of stopping.

 If you own a fitness club or gym, its time for you to switch your business to Bookee app.
 Bookee is the best fitness management software laced with industry best features and everything your fitness business might need.